awslabs/autonomous-driving-data-framework/modules/post-processing/yolo-object-detection/README.md

 #### Required

 - `full-access-policy-arn`: Access policy from Datalake Bucket Core Module
+- `ecr-repository-arn`: ARN of the ECR Repository

 #### Optional
-- `removal-policy`: Elect to retain ECR repositories when deleting stacks
 - `solution-id`: a unique identifier for this deployment (must be used with `solution-description`)
 - `solution-name`: a unique name for this deployment (must be used with `solution-id`)
 - `solution-version`: a unique version for this deployment